freebasic/fbfrog/readme.txt

   {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!

-- Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)

 - Array initializers can be emitted as struct initializers: static int a[10] = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
 - char array should be translated to zstring * N: